-Terminology Definition necessary, by means of identification and subsequent remediation of problematic aspects.
+Terminology Definition Formative evaluation The purpose of formative evaluation is to validate or ensure that the goals of the instruction are being achieved and to improve the instruction, if necessary, by means of identification and subsequent remediation of problematic aspects.
 16 General Education Programmes that are designed to develop learners' general knowledge, skills and competencies, as well as literacy and numeracy skills, often to prepare students for more advanced education programmes at the same or higher ISCED levels and to lay the foundation for lifelong learning.
 (Source: International Standard Classification of Education 2011) Governance the system by which entities are directed and controlled.
 It is concerned with structure and processes for decision making, accountability, control and behaviour at the top of an entity.
 Governance influences how an organisation's objectives are set and achieved, how risk is monitored and addressed and how performance is optimised.
 17 Home country the country in which the provider initially set up/established its business, regardless of the present country of operation.
 Instructional format the method of delivery in which a training session is presented e.g. instructor-led, e-learning and self-paced.
 18 Instructional methods ways that information is presented to learners e.g. teacher-centred approaches and learner/student-centred approaches.
 Laboratory facility equipped to facilitate demonstration of the practical component(s) to accompany a lecture or course.
 Learner a person who is acquiring or has acquired knowledge, skill or competence.
 Learner-centred approach involves instruction where the teacher is a facilitator (guide) as learners construct their own knowledge.
 Learner-centred methods include case studies, co-operative learning, discussion/discussion boards, discovery learning, journal, blogs, learning-centres, role-play, simulations, problem- based learning.
 Learning Individual acquisition or modification of information, knowledge, understanding, attitudes, values, skills, competencies or behaviours through experience, practice, study or instruction.
 (Source: International Standard Classification of Education 2011) Learning outcomes statements that describe the competences that learners must be able to demonstrate upon successful completion of a course or programme in terms of knowledge, understanding, skill and behaviours.
 They specify the criteria against which learner achievement can be assessed.
-Mode of study refers to the way in which a student is enrolled in a course/programme of study: internal, external or mixed.